mdomanski-usgs/dynrat/docs/tutorial/install.md

 To run VSCode, either type `code` in the command line or start Visual Studio Code from the start menu.

+### Install the Python extension
+The VSCode Python extension provides a lot of Python development support.
+After opening a Python source file for the first time, VSCode will recommend that you install the Python extension.
+You can either install the extension this way or visit [this site][5] and follow the instructions.

 Return to [Check your installation][4].

 ## Installing Git